 If your baby has lost more than ten percent of the birth weight on day five, a careful feeding plan or further health checks for your baby will be recommended.
 There may be other signs that feeding is not going well, for example if your baby has a yellow tinge to their skin or eyes known as jaundice.

-NHS.uk information about newborn jaundice (yellow colouring)
+Find out more information about newborn jaundice (yellow colouring)

 How to know your baby is getting enough milk